Religious Aspects of the AHCA.

 I know essentially nothing about U.S. law, health, or medical insurance.
 I live in Canada where each newborn is given a Social Insurance Number (SIN) and health care plan to be used for the rest of her or his life to freely access physician and hospital care.
 But ignorance has never slowed me down in the past.
 So I would like to suggest a three step simple solution that would eventually result in Medicare For All in the U.S.:

-- Pass a law, to be called "Medicare For All."
-It would annually reduce the minimum age by five years, at which a person can access Medicare .
+Pass a law, to be called "Medicare For All."
+It would annually reduce Medicare's minimum age by five years, at which a person can access Medicare .

 - Pass a law that eliminates the necessity for a person to have worked and paid into the system through payroll taxes in order to qualify for Medicare.

-Since Medicare is enthusiastically supported by most enrollees, it should not be too difficult to pass a law makes this extension.
+Since Medicare is enthusiastically supported by most of its enrollees, it should not be too difficult to pass a law makes this extension.
 It should be quite popular.
+In a decade and a half, everyone would be covered, and Obamacare could be discontinued.

 Religious/moral/ethical aspects to health care and the AHCA -- "What Would Jesus Do?":